manuelarens/spike_train_editing/README.md

 # EMG Decomposition and Motor Unit Editing

 This project handles HD-EMG post-processing, including EMG signal decomposition to extract motor units (MUs) and provides an interface to manually edit the detected motor unit peaks.
+Consult the User Manual pdf in the repository for more details.
+This program has been created and tested in Python 3.10.5.

 ## Features